 The Office of Undergraduate Admissions requires international first-year applicants to submit the following to be considered for admission.
 When applying, please adhere to the deadlines listed below these requirements.

-- Official results of the TOEFL or IELTS, if applicable*
+- Official results of the TOEFL, TOEFL Special Home Edition, IELTS, PTE Academic, or Duolingo English Test if applicable*

 - A completed College Scholarship Service (CSS) Profile, if applicable**